-FEMA Hazard Mitigation Grant Program (HMGP): FEMA HMGP Projects are those that result in protection to public or private property, have a beneficial impact upon the designated disaster area, whether or not located in the designated area, and meet the minimum project criteria in 44 CFR Section 206.434(b).
+FEMA Hazard Mitigation Grant Program (HMGP): FEMA HMGP Projects are those that result in protection to public or private property, have a beneficial impact upon the designated disaster area, whether or not located in the designated area, and meet the minimum Project criteria in 44 CFR Section 206.434(b).

-Grantee: The term "Grantee" refers to HCD.
+Grantee: The term "grantee" refers to HCD.

-Grants Network: The Department's electronic grant management system and Application portal.
+Grants Network: HCD's electronic grant management system.